depri-cfg/Source/Team Fortress 2/custom/carlzalph_particles/readme.md

 INSTALLATION:

     Quit TF2 if it is open.
-    Download one of the pack.zips with the presets.
+    Download one of the pack.vpk with the presets.
     Unarchive it.
     Place the folder into:
     Team Fortress 2/tf/custom/